 - For the science exams, you’ll need access to a lab to prepare for the exam questions, which are based on experiences and skills that students acquire in the lab.

-- For previously released AP Exams and additional resources, check the College Board Store.
+- For additional resources, check the College Board Store.
 You can also contact the United States–India Educational Foundation for guidance.

 AP courses use college-level textbooks, but there are no official AP textbooks.
-Go to the AP Course Audit Explore by Course to see examples of textbooks the College Board recommends.
+Go to the AP Course Audit Explore by Course to see examples of textbooks the College Board recommends to teachers.
 Select a course, then click “Example Textbook List.”
 You can also contact United States–India Educational Foundation for guidance.

 This varies by student.
 Work with your teacher to develop an AP Exam practice schedule that’s best for you.